FasterSpeeding/Tanjun/docs/usage.md

-Checks (both custom and standard) can be added to clients, components and commands using either the chainable `add_check` method or the decorator style `with_check` method with the standard checks providing `with_...` decorators which can be applied to commands to add the check.
+Checks (both custom and standard) can be added to clients, components and commands using either the chainable `add_check` method or the decorator style `with_check` method with the standard checks providing `with_...` decorators which can be applied to commands to add the check and checks on a client, component or command group will be used for every child command.

 ```py
 def check(ctx: tanjun.abc.Context) -> bool: